thoughtram/blog/_posts/2015-09-17-resolve-service-dependencies-in-angular-2.md

 ---
 layout:     post
-title:      "Resolving Service Dependencies in Angular 2"
+title:      "Injecting services in services in Angular 2"
 relatedLinks:
   -
     title: "Dependency Injection in Angular 2"